Introduction

 He guides all his sheep and goats on the track toward greenery.

-Similarly, keep your team members motivated, so they continue moving on the right track.
+Similarly, keep your team members motivated so they continue moving on the right track.
 It is your responsibility to ensure that your team showcases their full potential.
-In some instances, you will have to own up tasks of other domains.
+In some instances, you will have to own up to tasks of other domains.

-For wisely directing your team your project manager attributes must be similar to that of human resources like
+For wisely directing your team your project manager’s attributes must be similar to those of human resources like

-• Contracts will need to be reviewed and keeping everyone in check to make sure that the team moves along in accordance with the plan.
+- Contracts will need to be reviewed and keeping everyone in check to make sure that the team moves along by the plan.

 Moreover, implement Agile practices in your teams.
 This is how you can improve the accountability of the team members.
 This would help the team become cross-functional which would mean that you will be making the team:

-• More adept to taking on challenges and dealing with changes in client requirements.
+- More adept at taking on challenges and dealing with changes in client requirements.

 7. Managing time